Which NozomuNoto instruction or tutorial file should I open first?

 3. The file is still compressed

-What happens: the app refuses the file, or the PDF/sticker files are not visible yet.
+What happens: the app rejects the file, or the PDF/sticker files are not visible yet.

-Example: you select a ZIP in the app importer and the app says the file type is unsupported.
+Example: you select a ZIP in the app importer and the app says the file type is not accepted.

 What to do: extract the ZIP first.
 Import the PDF, PNG, app-specific GoodNotes file, sticker folder, cover file, or instruction file from the extracted folder.